JUMP TO SECTION

 Say you’re not just editing and directing a movie, but you’re writing the screenplay, too.
 The scene transitions that you envision are an essential part of the storytelling.
 A jump cut in a screenplay is like any other editing direction you’d write into your script.

 While there’s some debate over the best way to write jump cuts into screenplays, the point is to clearly communicate your vision to everyone reading the script.
-There are two simple ways you can do this:
+You can do this in one of two ways:

 In the early 1900s, filmmaker Georges Méliès discovered the jump cut and used it to portray magic tricks.
-With cuts that appeared seamless, Méliès made characters magically disappear and reappear.
+With seamless cuts, Méliès made characters magically disappear and reappear.

 Jump to 1959 and Jean-Luc Godard’s Breathless.
 Godard broke the rules with obvious jump cuts in the same sequence.
 During a driving scene, the camera angle remains the same, over the shoulder of the character Patricia in the passenger seat, but the scenery in the background changes abruptly.

-The effect of the discontinuity is to disorient the viewer and draw attention to the artificial nature of film.
+The discontinuity disorients the viewer and draws attention to the film’s artificial nature.
 Some claim that the producer forced Godard to make drastic cuts to the film, so he cut it haphazardly out of spite, accidentally creating one of the most influential films of the French New Wave.

 Since Godard, filmmakers have used jump cuts in countless creative ways.
-These cuts can work with dramatic or comedic effect to show the passage of time as a character changes positions in a single shot.
-They can use a single camera position to show a character covering a great distance without making the audience watch every step.
-Jump cuts can also portray the point of view of a disoriented or confused character without resorting to special effects.
+These cuts can use dramatic or comedic effects to show the passage of time as a character changes positions in a single shot.
+They can also use a single camera position to show a character covering a great distance without making the audience watch every step.
+Jump cuts in film can also portray the point of view of a disoriented or confused character without resorting to special effects or even less obvious video effects.

 Today, if you want to see the very definition of a jump cut in action, look no further than YouTube.
-On that specific platform, it’s common for makers of talking head videos to use jump cuts to skip awkward pauses or mistakes.
+On that platform, it’s common for makers of talking-head videos to use jump cuts to skip awkward pauses or mistakes.
 Modern audiences are used to the technique, so you can make edits in post-production instead of trying to get one perfect take.

 “People have little conversational fillers, or they’ll pause to think for a second, and no one wants to watch that, so you can cut those parts out and speed up the video,” says videographer Nick Cann.